-His forthcoming and current designs include Rita, Sue and Bob Too for Max Stafford-Clark and Out of Joint at Bolton and the Royal Court, and a new play Prism written and directed by Terry Johnson with Robert Lindsay at Hampstead.
+His current designs include Christmas Eve directed by Laurence Boswell in the Ustinov Studio at Theatre Royal Bath, Rita, Sue and Bob Too directed by Kate Wasserberg and Max Stafford-Clark for Out of Joint at Bolton and the Royal Court, and a new play Prism written and directed by Terry Johnson with Robert Lindsay at Hampstead.
 His most recent credits are The Libertine with Dominic Cooper at the Theatre Royal Haymarket and Theatre Royal Bath, three new musicals - Mrs Henderson Presents directed by Terry Johnson in the West End and Toronto, Jackie directed by Anna Lindstrum and choreographed by Arlene Phillips and The Braille Legacy directed by Thom Southerland at the Charing Cross Theatre and A View From Islington North directed by Max Stafford-Clark at the Arts Theatre.
 Other most recent credits include Anthony Horowtiz's Dinner With Saddam directed by Lindsay Posner and Fully Committed with Kevin Bishop (and at the Edinburgh Festival with Marcus Brigstock), both at the Menier Chocolate Factory, Shock Treatment at The King's Head, the UK premiere of David Mamet's Race and Old Money with Maureen Lipman both directed by Terry Johnson at Hampstead and the inaugural production at the Park Theatre These Shining Lives directed by Loveday Ingram.
 Amongst his many collaborations with Max Stafford-Clark and Out of Joint include Richard Bean's Pitcairn at Chichester Festival Theatre, Shakespeare's Globe and on a national tour, This May Hurt A Bit at the St.James and on tour, The Big Fellah at the Lyric Hammersmith and in Dublin, A Dish of Tea with Dr Johnson at Edinburgh and the 25th anniversary revival of Our Country's Good at the St James, the Guthrie Theatre, Minneapolis and in Toronto.

 Tim's many other credits include the set for La Cage Aux Folles in the West End, on Broadway (where he received a Tony Nomination for Best Scenic Design) and on a major US tour, Educating Rita directed by Tamara Harvey at the Menier Chocolate Factory, Top Girls at Chichester Festival Theatre and the Trafalgar Studios, , The Reluctant Debutante with Jane Asher and the set for Sweet Charity with Tamzin Outhwaite at the Menier Chocolate Factory and Theatre Royal Haymarket.